ndrsllwngr/swh/README.md

 Combining HCI, IoT and industrial design, this project aims to explore the possibility of a modern, interactive motion control system for harmonious and individualistic room lighting.

 Our proposed system consists of two components.
-The light installation, consisting of multiple symmetrical lamps each with an integrated adjustable RGB LED light source, as well as a servo motor to adjust and move the position of the lamp panels to change the room illumination intensity.
-All required electronic components for communication and control are built into the lights base plate, which gets powered by a simple USB cable.
+The _light installation_, consisting of multiple symmetrical lamps each with an integrated adjustable RGB LED light source, as well as a servo motor to adjust and move the position of the lamp panels to change the room illumination intensity.
+All required electronic components for communication and control are built into the lights base pedestal, and are powered by a simple USB cable.
 The system allows to scale the number of individual lamps up to any desired amount, without any additional configuration changes besides initially configuring the WiFi.
-The other core unit of the system is the so-called “magic cube”, which controls all connected lights remotely.
+The other core unit of the system is the so-called _“magic cube”_, which controls all connected lights remotely.
 It integrates different sensors and a microcomputer to control the LED colour and angle of the lamp panels.
 The built-in gyroscope sensor detects the rotational movement on the cube.
-Depending on the movement direction, e.g. clock or anti-clockwise, the light panels change their aperture angle.
+Depending on the move direction, e.g. clock or anti-clockwise, the light panels change their aperture angle.
 The bottom side of the cube contains a colour sensor, which on-demand, scans the colour of the underlying surface.
-All the registered and captured data is sent directly via WiFi to the light installation.
+All registered and captured data is sent directly via WiFi to the light installation.

 [![Product demo](docs/yt.png)](https://www.youtube.com/watch?v=AeCGOGRvR3k)